bk1285/rpi_wordclock/doc/doc_general_considerations.rst

           * spanish
           * turkish

-      * Further languages/stancil layouts can be created using the ''config-file'' and the script ''create_layout.py''
+      * Further languages/stencil layouts can be created using the ''config-file'' and the script ''create_layout.py''

-  * A collection of the main hardware components -- except sceleton and stancil -- are available for
+  * A collection of the main hardware components -- except sceleton and stencil -- are available for
       * Germany: http://astore.amazon.de/araspbepibase-21
       * UK: http://astore.amazon.co.uk/araspbepiba0c-21